-The GCCF website has a very good and detailed section on showing your cats and a good way to start is to find a show nearby so that you make life easy for yourself and your cat.
-GCCF maintain a list of recognised shows on their website, together with the deadlines for entry.
+The GCCF website has a very good and detailed section on showing your cats, and a good way to start is to find a show nearby so that you make life easy for yourself and your cat.
+GCCF maintain a list of recognized shows on its website, together with the deadlines for entry.
 Some shows are only for a particular breed, but there are plenty of opportunities to show your Chartreux in the ‘All Breed Shows’.

-If you find a show that you think would be suitable, you can contact the show organiser to discuss your application form if you have never completed one before.
-Many show organisers are very keen to see Chartreux cats represented at their shows and will help you with your application and in choosing the correct classes for your cat.
+If you find a show that you think would be suitable, you can contact the show organizer to discuss your application form if you have never completed one before.
+Many show organizers are very keen to see Chartreux cats represented at their shows and will help you with your application and in choosing the correct classes for your cat.

 If you think that you might be interested in showing your cat, here are a few points that you need to know:

-- Your cat’s vaccinations must be up-to-date and you will need to bring your current vaccination certificate with you which must clearly identify the cat you are showing.
+- Your cat’s vaccinations must be up-to-date, and you must bring your current vaccination certificate, which must clearly identify the cat you are showing.

 - The tips of the claws must be cut off.

-- It is advisable to have a top-opening cat carrier so that your cat can be easily lifted out for ‘vetting in’ on arrival at the show.
+- It is advisable to have a top-opening cat carrier, so your cat can be easily lifted out for ‘vetting in’ on arrival at the show.

 - You will need a clean plain white blanket, a white hook-on water bowl, a white feeding bowl and a white litter tray to put in the show pen you are allocated.
-These items normally come as a set and can be found on the internet when searching for ‘cat show equipment’.
-The cat litter does not need to be white under GCCF rules, but most exhibitors do use a white or very pale-coloured cat litter.
-You may not add anything to the pen which would distinguish your cat in any way and you are not permitted to spray the cat, pen or bedding with any stress remedies which would change the cat’s appearance or behaviour.
+These items normally come as a set and can be found online when searching for ‘cat show equipment’.
+The cat litter does not need to be white under GCCF rules, but most exhibitors use white or very pale-coloured cat litter.
+You may not add anything to the pen which would distinguish your cat in any way, and you are not permitted to spray the cat, pen or bedding with any stress remedies which would change the cat’s appearance or behaviour.
 Once your cat has been judged, the feeding bowl and a small toy can be put in the pen.

-- The cat show organiser provides the pen and it is included in the entry fee.
-If your cat is quite big, you might want to consider paying extra for a double-pen so it has room to stretch out.
+- The cat show organizer provides the pen, which is included in the entry fee.
+If your cat is big, you might consider paying extra for a double pen so it has room to stretch out.